Starring: Roman Griffin Davis, Taika Waititi, Scarlett Johansson, Sam Rockwell, Rebel Wilson, Thomasin McKenzie

 Griffith Davis delivers one of the best child performances of the year.
 He manages

-to make this member of the Hitler Youth seem likable, while carrying aggravated
+to make this member of the Hitler Youth seem likeable, while carrying aggravated

 inner turmoil embodied by his own personal Adolf.